romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When executing code scanning with the CodeQL CLI, which step is necessary for analyzing the codebase and posting the SARIF results to GitHub?
+Q: When executing code scanning with the CodeQL CLI, which step is necessary for analyzing the codebase and posting the SARIF results to GitHub?
 <details><summary>Show the answer</summary><p>

 - **Creating the CodeQL database, running the analysis, and using the gh CLI to upload the SARIF file to GitHub**